MUDE-2025/GA1.1/README.md

 *Due: Friday 5th September, 2025.
 This assignment does not need to be turned in*

-You can access this assignment on https://mude.citg.tudelft.nl/workbook-2025/assignments/GA1.1/README.html.
+You can preview this assignment on https://mude.citg.tudelft.nl/workbook-2025/assignments/GA1.1/README.html.
+After the deadline, this link will include solutions.
+The preview of the assignment version is shared here: https://mude.citg.tudelft.nl/workbook-2025/no_solutions/assignments/GA1.1/README.html.
 Pages can be downloaded as `.md` and `.ipynb` files to your computer.

 This assignment is split into three main parts, all presented in the [model comparison notebook](./analysis.ipynb) :